Teh-Lemon/Blog-Content/blog/2018/2018-05-18-Hello-World.md

 ***

 I've been wanting to move away from Imgur Albums for a while.
-It has clearly been abandoned by the developers for features that actually make them money and bugs have slowly crept in over the years.
+It has clearly been abandoned by the developers for features that actually make them money and bugs have crept in over the years.
 And while it has lasted for quite a while so far, image hosts are money-sinks and who knows what the future holds.
 Just look at all those old broken tutorials hosted with ImageShack, TinyPic, Photobucket etc.

 Github has a soft limit of how large free repositories can get and Git isn't designed for large binary files anyway so I need a place to host my photos.
 I was initially looking at Flickr but they recently got acquired.
 In the end I decided to host them myself on Amazon S3.